MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/service-quotas.md

 | Block size per assignment cycle | Maximum number of unassigned conversations or work items picked per assignment cycle per queue | 100 conversations or work items<sup>5</sup>   |  Yes  |

 <sup>1</sup> These are recommended limits beyond which system reliability and performance might reduce.
-For any change in these limits, contact Microsoft Support.
+To request any change in these limits, contact Microsoft Support to check for feasibility and further guidance.

 <sup>2</sup> 10 GB of SQL/DB storage, 20 GB of file storage, and 2 GB of log storage